niklas-enns/message-broker/README.md

   - After connecting, clients will receive messages of their subscriptions that arrived while the clients were disconnected
 - [ ] Persistent queueing
   - During operation, the broker can be restarted and the processing continues without loss of messages
+- For load-balancing on the consumer side, clients can share subscriptions

 ## Quality Backlog
 - [ ] High Availability with Active Redundancy